-- 15.1 For the purposes of this clause: - (a) "Average Rate" means the simple arithmetic mean of the bank rates in effect at 4:00 p.m.
-Eastern Standard Time each day during the calendar month which immediately precedes the calendar month in which payment is made; - (b) "bank rate" means the rate of interest established from time to time by the Bank of Canada as the minimum rate at which the Bank of Canada makes short term advances to members of the Canadian Payments Association; - (c) "Date of payment" means the date of the negotiable instrument drawn by the Receiver General for Canada and given for payment of an amount due and payable; - (d) an amount is "due and payable" when it is due and payable by Canada to the Contractor in accordance with the terms of the Contract; and l'entrepreneur effectue les travaux et, au besoin, la durée du marché d'acquisition est prolongée en conséquence, et les parties confirment cette prolongation par écrit.
+15.1 For the purposes of this clause:

+(a) "Average Rate" means the simple arithmetic mean of the bank rates in effect at 4:00 p.m.
+Eastern Standard Time each day during the calendar month which immediately precedes the calendar month in which payment is made;

+(b) "bank rate" means the rate of interest established from time to time by the Bank of Canada as the minimum rate at which the Bank of Canada makes short term advances to members of the Canadian Payments Association;

+(c) "Date of payment" means the date of the negotiable instrument drawn by the Receiver General for Canada and given for payment of an amount due and payable;

+(d) an amount is "due and payable" when it is due and payable by Canada to the Contractor in accordance with the terms of the Contract; and prolongation par écrit.

+(e) an amount becomes "overdue" when it is unpaid on the first day following the day upon which it is due and payable.

-- 12.2 Le paiement des travaux décrits au paragraphe 1 est calculé et effectué selon la formule exposée à l'article CG12 et, au besoin, est établi au prorata. - 12.3 Si le ministre décide de payer à l'entrepreneur des dépenses relatives aux travaux exposés à l'article CG12.1, les parties confirment par écrit la nature des dépenses et leur montant.
+12.2 Le paiement des travaux décrits au paragraphe 1 est calculé et effectué selon la formule exposée à l'article CG12 et, au besoin, est établi au prorata.

+12.3 Si le ministre décide de payer à l'entrepreneur des dépenses relatives aux travaux exposés à l'article CG12.1, les parties confirment par écrit la nature des dépenses et leur montant.